n8n-io/n8n-docs/document-templates/credentials.md

 _Include info on services they need to sign up for_

-## Using <Auth method>
+## Using _Auth method_

+_Link to product's docs for this auth method._

+_STOP AND THINK: does this node require a step by step?
+If authentication is easy to set up, or if this node isn't heavily used, consider leaving out the step by step to minimise maintenance._

-_Include a step by step guide to how to set up a particular type of authentication.
+_IF NEEDED: Include a step by step guide to how to set up a particular type of authentication.
 If multiple auth methods are available, create a section for each.
 For example, the Asana credentials have two sections: one for OAuth and one for access token (https://docs.n8n.io/integrations/builtin/credentials/asana/)_

 <!--
 Add any other sections here.